themarketinggroup/themarketinggroup.github.io/README.md

+# Readme

-This file is only here for compatibility purposes.
-See "/About.txt" instead.
+This file is just here for compatibility purposes.
+See '/About.txt' for information about the project.